KeithCes/Bringers/Bringers/notes.md

 # stuff to do soon
 - move network calls to own struct
+- when bringer deets added refresh view
+- THAT STUPID BRINGER VIEW ORDER FALSE DB (probs given order not reseting in placeorderview) (CAN RECREATE EVERYTIME: GO TO BRINGERORDER, ACEEPT ORDER, ORDERER CANCELS, BRINGER REFRESHS AND ACCEPTS ANOTHER ORDER (same name?), DOESTN OPEN MAP VIEW AND IF REDIRECT TO ORDER TAB THE BUG HAPPENS)
 - add stripe fee (no refund of stripe fee on cancel?)
 (MAYBE WE TAKE MONEY ONLY WHEN ORDER ACCEPTED???)
 - bidding on orders? offer on orders?
+- might be bug with incrementing? double check...
 - TESTING!!!!

 # shit to do if bored